-There are 2 urban area centres within city limits: Hauterive (population around 12,000) and Baie-Comeau proper (population around 10,000).
-The city covers a total area of 432 km2 (167 ml2).
-It is named after the Comeau Bay, which name honours the naturalist Napoleon-Alexandre Comeau (1848-1923).
+There are 2 urban centers within city limits - Hauterive (population around 12,000) and Baie-Comeau proper (population around 10,000).
+The city is named after Comeau Bay, which name honors the French naturalist Napoleon-Alexandre Comeau (1848-1923).

 Baie-Comeau cruise terminal